 Intermediate powers Strategies in game trees are not just directed toward endpoints: players can also make sure that play has to pass through relevant intermediate positions.
 Accordingly, we can define powers that allow both intermediate nodes and endpoints as outcomes.
-(Cf. the intermediate forcing in
+(Cf. the intermediate forcing in Grossi and Turrini [?].)
+The earlier modal neighborhood language can still describe such powers, but now it gets closer to a standard modal action language over game trees, as powers can also be singletons of states reached after one move.
+We leave the logic of this game equivalence as one more open problem.

-3This follows in a standard way from Lindenbaum's lemma applied to at most finitely many formulas of depth $\leq k$, variables in Q, and game terms among τ , up to provable equivalence.
+&lt;sup>1This follows in a standard way from Lindenbaum's lemma applied to at most finitely many formulas of depth $\leq k$ , variables in Q and game terms among $\tau$ up to provable equivalence.